Scottish Premiership: Hearts on high, Celtic in chaos and are Rangers rejuvenated ahead of crucial midweek fixtures?

 The McInnes factor at Hearts

-Tony Bloom has made bold predictions since investing in Hearts after making dreams come true for Belgian champions Union Saint-Gilloise after investing in 2018, but the impact Derek McInnes has made cannot be ignored.
+Tony Bloom made a bold title-winning prediction after investing in Hearts, but the impact Derek McInnes has made cannot be ignored.

-It was a season to forget for the Jambos, with McInnes brought in with the hope of returning to the top six and securing European football.
+He also arrived in the summer and wanted to immediately lead the club back to the top six and European football.

-Eight wins and one draw is probably more than even the club's biggest fans expected from their first nine games, but the belief they could be the first non-Old Firm side to win the title in 40 years is continuing to grow.
+Eight wins and one draw is probably more than even the club's most optimistic fan would have expected from their first nine games - but the belief they could be the first non-Old Firm side to win the title in 40 years is continuing to grow.

 "We speak about Celtic and Rangers and the problems are that it's fragmented.
 Both clubs are fragmented.
 There are problems everywhere," former Scotland striker James McFadden said on Sky Sports.